What is a barista?

 - Coffee School

-If you want a TAFE qualification, the Barista Basics Coffee Academy is one of the coffee schools that seem to be a good route to take for this purpose.
+If you want a TAFE qualification, the Barista Basics Coffee Academy is one of the coffee schools that seem to be an excellent route to take for this purpose.
 It is also an only Registered Training Organisation that is devoted to coffee training.

 Both Barista Basics Coffee Academy and Australian Barista School offer barista courses and fall under the umbrella of the prestigious CBD College.
-The list of courses offered includes not just a straightforward coffee making course, but also supplementary skills to make you an all-rounder coffee maker/organiser/host.
+The list of the courses provided includes not just a straightforward coffee making course, but also supplementary skills to make you an all-rounder coffee maker/organiser/host.

 Here is a summary of the courses: